lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 {% endraw %}
 {% endhighlight %}

 One of the first things you'll notice is that we've also changed this component from a stateless [Functional Component to a Class Component](https://reactjs.org/docs/components-and-props.html) and made `video` part of the component's `state`.
-When the component's `state` is change, `render()` is called again.
-This means we can `React` to state changes, like the callback to an action–leading onto our next change.
+When the component's `state` is changed, `render()` is called again.
+This means we can `React` to state changes, like the callback to an action.

 We've created a function expression `handleFavourite` that receives a `video` and subsequently makes a `favourite` or `unfavourite` request to our API based on the context of what was given to it.
 I.e. it will favourite a video and unfavourite a favourite video.
 This function will also update the `state` of the `Video` component with the response from the API.